 China Mobile is aggressively pushing for 4G to improve the user experience in a market where chatting on Tencent Holdings Ltd's WeChat and checking microblogs on Sina Corp's Weibo are the norm among smartphone users.

 Analysts expect China Mobile to spend $3 billion this year on developing its 4G network, from a total capex budget of around $35 billion.
 The company's chairman Xi Guohua said at the Mobile World Congress in Barcelona this year that the carrier planned to build a TD-LTE 4G network with 200,000 base stations to cover more than 100 Chinese cities, home to 500 million potential users.

-While Beijing is likely to grant 4G licenses as early as the second half of this year, it will take at least 18 months for the technology and the handset market to be mature enough for large-scale commercialization, SWS Research analyst Jim Tang wrote in a recent report.
+While Beijing is likely to grant 4G licenses as early as the second half of this year, it will take at least 18 months for the technology and the handset market to be mature enough for large-scale commercialisation, SWS Research analyst Jim Tang wrote in a recent report.

 - Exclusive: Malaysia plane probe narrows on mid-air disintegration - source

 - Radar showed missing plane may have turned back: Malaysia military

 - Missing Malaysian jet may have disintegrated in mid-air: source |

 - Malaysian plane presumed crashed; questions over false IDs |

 - Merkel raps Putin as Russian forces tighten grip on Crimea |